 Today I’m really delighted to introduce Jane, who is going to be a guest writer of this space.
 She is currently based in the South of France as her husband is posted there on a work stint.
 She has hung up her corporate suit for now and is currently a full time chauffeur, among other things, to her two young children (a toddler and a pre-schooler).

 Let’s read what she has to share about her travel in Paris with young children!

 This is my fourth visit to Paris and it couldn’t have been more different as we now have two very young kids in tow.
 The main highlight for them is Disneyland!
 Oh well, I have to confess that I was very much looking forward to Disneyland as well and to introduce Mickey and the classic Disney characters to my children.
-More on that in the next post.
+More on Disneyland in Part 2.

 Where Did We Stay?